epw/consensus/Consensus Book.md

 When a Force reaches Code N, it means a material, irrevocable chance has occurred in the fiction.
 The Force has achieved their current goal, or has otherwise manifested in a dramatic and meaningful way.
 This should not be world-ending, but it might be world-upending.

-The Code N outcome starts based on a choice given from the initial Stressor.
+The Code N outcome starts based on the impulse of the Type.
 These are broad categories, that can help give a sense of direction to the entire Force.

 If Code N is reached, take some time to figure out how the world has changed, and be sure to feature those elements in following scenes.
 In addition, update the Force.
 Some Cast members may have changed, some Moves may change, and the Status Track and Code N Outcome should get a whole new set.
 After all, the Force has gotten one of their desires, and so why would they stop now?
 In some cases the Force might have come to its natural conclusion when Code N is reached, and you find there’s nothing more to be done with it.
 See the section below on removing a Force.